Living in Brighton

 Is Brighton a good place to live?

-What schools are in Brighton?
+What are the schools in Brighton like?

-What is the transport like in Brighton?
+What is the average house price in Brighton?

 Where does this data come from?